DuarteVDG/aw-project/micro-frontends/README.md

 The `micro-frontends` directory contains each of the app's micro-frontends, accompanied by their respective Architectural Design Records (ADRs).

 Each of the ADRs displays the following structure:
-- Micro-frontend description
+- Description
 - Justification
-- Micro-frontend responsabilities
+- Responsabilities
+- Consequences and Implications
-- Micro-frontend views
+- Views